-After Beernsten regained consciousness, she crawled to the beach where a couple wrapped her in a towel and walked with her until she found her husband, who had already notified by police.
+After Beerntsen regained consciousness, she crawled to the beach where a couple wrapped her in a towel and walked with her until she found her husband, who had already notified police.

-At trial in Manitowoc County, Beernsten identified Avery as her attacker.
-A state forensic serologist testified that a hair recovered from a shirt of Avery’s was consistent with Beernsten’s hair.
+At trial in Manitowoc County, Beerntsen identified Avery as her attacker.
+A state forensic serologist testified that a hair recovered from a shirt of Avery’s was consistent with Beerntsen’s hair.